 They’ve typically chosen to uphold their legal union for fear of hurting their children, or due to financial dependencies.
 Either way, they usually don’t realize that the exact date of separation may be crucial within the divorce process.In Pennsylvania the Divorce Code presumes that the latest date of separation is the date on which the first legal step in the divorce process is taken and the complaint is served.
 The court does recognize though, that this is not always the case.
 It termed “separate and apart” - the date couples cease cohabitation – whether they go on living in the same residence or not.
 This makes it possible for there to be a separation date earlier than service of the divorce complaint.

 The problem remains that couples often disagree on when they intended to end the marriage.
 Instead of being tied to a legal action, the intention is typically tied to emotion- an emotion each spouse rarely experiences at the same time.
 Also, a claimed date of separation must be proven by evidence which shows a manifested, communicated and independent intent to dissolve the marriage.
-As an attorney, there are some basic things to consider when seeking to establish a date of legal separation:
+As a family law attorney, there are some basic things to consider when seeking to establish a date of legal separation:

 Marital bed – Spouses who emotionally separate before they legally separate typically remain living together.
 However, they may have stopped sharing a marital bed.
 This can be a key indication of intent to end the union.